-A planning application was submitted to East Herts District Council (3/22/0181/FUL) to build a three-storey block of flats on the land east of Loxley Court, which would impinge on this space, inhibit the views and break up the continuous line of the building frontages.
-The application was withdrawn in April 2022.
+A planning application has been made to East Herts District Council (3/22/0181/FUL) to build a three-storey block of flats on the land east of Loxley Court, which would impinge on this space, inhibit the views and break up the continuous line of the building frontages.
+It has not yet been decided.